nshelton/csma_302_1/README.md

 ## Render Pipeline

-1. In the Unity project, the webcam comes in through the `Webcam` Script on the `Webcam` GameObject.
+1. Open the Main scene, hit Play
-2. Hit Play
+2. the webcam comes in through the `Webcam` Script on the `Webcam` GameObject.
 3. You'll need to set the "Selected Device" to the webcam you want to use.
 4. Inside the webcam script, the image is copied into a texture called `MyOutputTexture` using `Graphics.Blit()`
 5. The `NDI Sender` component takes the `MyOutputTexture`  and sends it over NDI